Skip to content

 You can convince yourself of how your eyes naturally read by merely taking a pencil and following your eye movement along.
 You’ll notice quite fast that the movement doesn’t happen in a straight line from left to right but more in a vertical zig-zagging motion from left to right.
 You start on the left, then start reading.
 Your eye movement drops, then it goes back up, then it drops again, and so on.

 The good news is that you can train this away by merely taking a pencil and forcing your eyes to move in a straight line and eliminate vertical motion.
 It does feel uncomfortable at first, but one gets used to it quite fast.
-Following this method, you’ll be able to increase WPM in no time.
+Following this method, you’ll be able to increase WPM in no time and effectively learn how to read faster.

 The Perceptual Expansion